sssgordon/chungking-express/README.md

 - 💯 Google performance of 100 out of the box
 - 📸 gatsby-image

 ## To do

 - [ ] Favicon
 - [ ] Manifest
+- [ ] Add email to checkout if logged in
 - [ ] Add loading, error state to cart hooks
 - [ ] Multicurrency
 - [ ] Change adress in account